vuamitom/vuamitom.github.io/_posts/2018-12-19-floating-point-bit-format.markdown

 //TODO
 ```

-TODO: This post is a work in progress. embed a widget for inspecting floating point
+You can try the codepen at the bottom of this post.
 Though this post examines single precision floating point number (32-bit), number in javascript is floating point with double precision (64-bit), minor changes are needed to print out the actual binary representation used by javascript VM.

 ## Helper functions